AndreaM19/WebStarter/README.md

 # WebStarter
 WebStarter is a shell script that you can use for start your web project.
 It can make all the complete folder tree that you need to organize your files.
 This script also include Bootstrap framework for graphics design and other frameworks
+WebStarter is a production of Andrea Marchetti (http://andream19.github.io/)

 ### How to use WebStarter
 -----------------------------------------------------